rosiehiggins/Metaverse-NVC-research-project/README.md

 ## python-scripts

 **Notes**
-* version prerequisite for TensorFlow v 3.7-3.10
+* Python version prerequisite for TensorFlow  is v 3.7-3.10
-* libraries required: numpy, pandas, scikit-learn, keras, mediapipe, matplotlib, cv2, tensorflow
+* Libraries required: numpy, pandas, scikit-learn, keras, mediapipe, matplotlib, cv2, tensorflow

 This folder Contains all python scripts used in the project for data pre-processing, training ANN, testing and evaluating heuristics, generating plots, calculating test metrics and demos of all hand and body pose models tested.

 Scripts within the root folder are listed below:

 * **createDataset.py**: Python module for carrying out operations on data, including functions for passing video files through Mediapipe and outputting landmarks